 I know that my grandma is more fragile than my son.

 I know this with certainty.
 I don't need to predict their behavior.
 I don't need to model their future health trajectories.
 I don't need to consult an actuary.
 I just need to look at them.
 Right now.
-In the present.
 The information is there.

 Fragile entities don't do well under stress.
 This is not a prediction.
 It's a property.
 You can see it right there in front of you, like a cracked foundation.
 You don't need a forecast to know that it will fare worse in an earthquake.
-You just need eyes.
+You just look at the present.

 balance sheet and leverage